If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 The animated Clone Wars episodes fit relatively snuggly between Attack of the Clones and Revenge of the Sith, chronicling as they do the titular Clone Wars, with the series' final seasons somewhat overlapping with and progressing slightly beyond the events of Revenge of the Sith.

-Similarly, the anthology short series Tales of the Jedi, which features animated tales from the pasts of Sith Lord Count Dooku and Jedi Padawan Ahsoka Tano, spans a wide swath of this era with its first three episodes taking place slightly before The Phantom Menace while its final three episodes take place during and just after the Prequel Trilogy.
+Similarly, the anthology short series Tales of the Jedi and Tales of the Empire, which features animated tales from the pasts of Sith Lord Count Dooku, Jedi Padawan Ahsoka Tano, Morgan Elsbeth, and former Jedi Barriss Offee span a wide swath of this era with stories set both slightly before The Phantom Menacem, as well as during and just after the Prequel Trilogy.

 Reign of the Empire - 19 BBY to 0 BBY